John Norquist: Early life and career

+He attended Augustana College in western Illinois for two years, then transferred to the University of Wisconsin–Madison, where he graduated with his bachelor's degree in political science in 1971.
+Shortly after graduation, he enlisted in the United States Army Reserve and was trained as a medic.
+Later that year, he went to work at Milwaukee Electric Tool, where he operated machinery on the assembly line and also served as a first aid attendant.

 Early political career

-He was elected to the Wisconsin State Assembly in 1975, where he served until seeking and winning a seat in the Wisconsin State Senate in 1983.
-In 1974 he ran against completing the Stadium South Freeway, which was to run from Milwaukee County Stadium south to I-894.
+While working at Milwaukee Electric Tool in 1974, Norquist launched a primary challenge against incumbent state representative Earl Keegan Jr., in Wisconsin's 8th Assembly district.
+He ran against completing the Stadium South Freeway, which was to run from Milwaukee County Stadium south to I-894.
 In 1974, nearly 50% of the freeway segment was either built or the land was cleared for construction.
-Norquist opposed the Stadium South despite his constituents voting for completion in the November 1974 Milwaukee County freeway referendums.
-All five remaining Milwaukee County freeway segments passed in the November 1974 referendum (complementing the April 1967 city vote in favor of the Park East-Lake Freeway project).
+Norquist defeated Keegan in the Democratic primary and faced no opposition in the general election.
+He continued to oppose the new freeway despite his constituents voting for completion in the November 1974 Milwaukee County freeway referendums (complementing the April 1967 city vote in favor of the Park East-Lake Freeway project).

-Norquist joined forces with emerging generation of legislators including James Moody (later a US representative) in opposing freeway expansion and was re-elected to the Assembly and advanced to the State Senate.
+In the Assembly, Norquist joined forces with emerging generation of legislators including James Moody (later a US representative) in opposing freeway expansion.
+Norquist was re-elected to three more terms in the Assembly before winning a seat in the Wisconsin Senate in 1982.
 While in the Senate, Norquist served on the powerful Joint Finance Committee and was recognized by Milwaukee Magazine as a leading legislator.
+He was re-elected to another term in the Senate in 1986 and served as Assistant Majority Leader in the 1985–1986 and 1987–1988 sessions.

+While serving in the Senate, Norquist also attended graduate school at the University of Wisconsin and earned his Master's in Public Administration in 1987.